maxzhang666/Stars/README.md

 *   [Zackriya-Solutions/meeting-minutes](https://github.com/Zackriya-Solutions/meeting-minutes) - A free and open source, self hosted Ai based live meeting note taker and minutes summary generator that can completely run in your Local device (Mac OS and windows OS Support added.
 Working on adding linux support soon) https://meetily.zackriya.com/ is meetly ai

 *   [RGAA-Software/GammaRay](https://github.com/RGAA-Software/GammaRay) - ⚡️Stream your game fame and desktop to other devices, and replay gamepad, keyboard, mouse events on the host PC.
-In a word, It's a alternative of TeamViewer, ToDesk, RustDesk, etc.
+In a word, It's a alternative of TeamViewer, ToDesk, RustDesk, etc  ....... ⚡️远程操作电脑，云游戏，模拟手柄等，类似ToDesk, 向日葵, RustDesk, TeamViewer的工具

 *   [deepseek-ai/FlashMLA](https://github.com/deepseek-ai/FlashMLA) - FlashMLA: Efficient MLA kernels